Gear Care & Repair

 Waterproofing outerwear is easy, and when you have a good product, you only have to do it once during the season.
 Trust us.
-We live in the PNW, we know rain.
+We live in the Pacific Northwest, we know rain.

 Whether you're going out in the snow, on a bike commute, or a rainy dog walk, Revivex water repellents will keep you dry.
 They're durable, easy to use, and give you factory-level performance.
 Whether you have five minutes or two hours, we have a formula for you.
 Here's how to waterproof a jacket in three easy steps or you can watch the video on YouTube:

 1) Clean Jacket: Dirt and oils attract water on the surface of your jacket, which overtime break-down any existing DWR treatment and makes your jacket "wet-out".
-Removing dirts and oils will give you a clean surface for the water repellent.
+Removing dirt and oils will give you a clean surface for the water repellent.
 If treating an eVent, NeoShell, or Gore-Tex jacket, use a specialized cleaner free of softeners and fragrances, like Revivex Pro Cleaner and Revivex Down Cleaner.

 2) Apply Water Repellent: